 Finally, our study also confirms that English is indeed a very significant determinant of Internet adoption.
-Countries that use English as an official language have an Internet Usage Rate that is on average 44.6 points higher than countries that do not.
+Countries that use English as an official language have an Internet usage rate that is on average 44.6 points higher than countries that do not.

-Overall, our estimates support the findings of previous studies discussed in sections 2 and 3, but in some ways our results extend previous research.
-Our estimates also support the hypothesis that higher education and income equality do indeed have a significant positive impact on Internet diffusion, an effect that has been disputed in the past.
-Moreover, we have shown that the effect of PC and telecommunications infrastructure has a very strong and significant effect on Internet Usage Rates.
+Overall, our estimates support the findings of previous studies discussed in Sections II and III, but in some ways our results extend previous research.
+Our estimates also support the hypotheses that higher education and income equality do indeed have a significant positive impact on Internet diffusion, an effect that has been disputed in the past.
+Moreover, we have shown that the effect of PC and telecommunications infrastructure has a very strong and significant effect on Internet usage rates.
 Another important result of this research is that language plays a major role on the Internet.
-Expanding the Internet platform in (local) regional languages, in addition to English, would likely benefit the majority of the masses in less developed countries.
+Expanding the Internet platform in (local) regional languages, in addition to English, would likely benefit the majority of the population in less developed countries.